ThiagoSchetini/windows-sanitizer/README.md

 About Sanitizer:

-	we preserve more features like the new "Windows Explore" and the new "Menu" here you are encouraged to install a new, fresh and original activated windows with a original key and them made this changes we do not try to delete all backdoors because windows is the backdoor we do not use antivirus because windows is the virus probably runs on all windows versions
+	we preserve more features like the new "Windows Explore" and the new "Menu" install a new and fresh windows with a original key and them made this changes we do not try to delete all backdoors because windows is the backdoor we do not use antivirus because windows is the virus probably runs on all windows versions